jrj-sys/professional-portfolio/README.md

-# Full-stack Projects Created By Jamel James
+# Portfolio - Jamel James

 ## Purpose

 A portfolio demonstrating the capabilities of this applicant.

 ## Languages involved

 * HTML
 * CSS
 * JS